sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 def attractive_energy(r, epsilon, sigma):
     """
-    Attractive component of the Lennard-Jones interaction
+    Attractive component of the Lennard-Jones
-    energy.
+    interactionenergy.

     Parameters
     ----------
     r: float
         Distance between two particles (Å)
     epsilon: float
-        Potential energy at the equilibrium bond length (eV)
+        Negative of the potential energy at the equilibrium bond length (eV)
     sigma: float
         Distance at which the potential energy is zero (Å)

     Returns
     -------
     float
-        Energy of attractive component of Lennard-Jones
+        Energy of attractive component of
-        interaction
+        Lennard-Jones interaction (eV)
     """
     return -4 * epsilon * np.power(sigma / r, 6)

 def repulsive_energy(r, epsilon, sigma):
     """
-    Repulsive component of the Lennard-Jones interaction
+    Repulsive component of the Lennard-Jones
-    energy.
+    interactionenergy.

     Parameters
     ----------
     r: float
         Distance between two particles (Å)
     epsilon: float
-        Potential energy at the equilibrium bond length (eV)
+        Negative of the potential energy at the equilibrium bond length (eV)
     sigma: float
         Distance at which the potential energy is zero (Å)

     Returns
     -------
     float
-        Energy of repulsive component of Lennard-Jones
+        Energy of repulsive component of
-        interaction
+        Lennard-Jones interaction (eV)
     """
     return 4 * epsilon * np.power(sigma / r, 12)